 I'm no guitars snob, and I've always believed the player makes up a huge part of the sound you hear coming from a guitar.
-Your hands, your technique and your skill makes a big difference, and no two players with the exact same guitar will sound alike.
+Your hands, your technique, and your skill make a big difference, and no two players with the exact same guitar will sound alike.

 There are many players throughout rock history that have exemplified this concept.
 Eddie Van Halen, most notably, built his famous Frankenstrat out of junk parts, and he sounds pretty good on those early recordings.

 But the question is, all other things being equal, will a great guitarist sound even better with a better guitar?
 The answer should be yes, but real-life examples don't always pan out.
 So, what do you think?
 Is the player the ultimate variable when it comes to the sound of a guitar?

 How much do the variables discussed in this post play a part in the sound of your guitar?
 Tonewoods, electronics, construction techniques, and design and hardware are all important.
 If they weren't, there would be no arguments over them in guitar forums across the internet.